MicrosoftDocs/sdk-api/sdk-api-src/content/bluetoothapis/nf-bluetoothapis-bluetoothsetlocalserviceinfo.md

 </dl>
 </td>
 <td width="60%">
 The caller does not have the required privileges.
+See the Remarks section for information about
+       how to elevate privileges.

 </td>
 </tr>